* Calls to this number will be recorded for quality, compliance and training purposes.

 A prime and mostly double bank beat of salmon fishing on the renowned Water of Girvan.

-The Balbeg Fishings comprise of mostly double bank salmon fishing on about 1 mile of the Water of Girvan with a 5 year average of 32 salmon/grilse.
+Description The Balbeg Fishings comprise of mostly double bank salmon fishing on about 1 mile of the Water of Girvan with a 5 year average of 32 salmon/grilse.